 3 Tips To Start Learning With Italian TV Shows

-Here are a few thing you need to know before you start learning Italian with TV shows.
+Here are a few thing you need to know before you start learning Italian with Italian TV shows.

 - Even if you find a show you really like, try to pace yourself with the episodes.
 It’s often better to sleep on the new information learned so you can absorb it better.